under-the-oaks/ColdCase-Documentation/Writerside/topics/Best-Practises.md

 ### Coding best practices

-- if you work with InteliJ Idea regularly press `Strg + Alt + L` to reformat your file
+- If you work with IntelliJ IDEA, regularly press `Strg + Alt + L` to reformat your file.

 ---

 ### Commit Messages

-Commit message name as follows "NR short summary of your changes".
+The commit message should follow this format: "NR short summary of your changes."
-Bsp.: "9 changed naming conventio to kabab case for issue branches"
+Example: "9 changed naming convention to kebab case for issue branches."

 ---

 ### Pushing to development

-After compleating the issue:
+After completing the issue:

-1. create and resolve a pull-request from from development branch to your feature branch (this is to prevent merge conflicts on development)
+1. Create and resolve a pull request from the development branch to your feature branch (this prevents merge conflicts on development).
-2. create a pull-request from from development branch to main branch
+2. Create a pull-request from development branch to main branch
 3. 2 or more coworkers have to approve the pull-request
-4. merge the pull-request
+4. Merge the pull-request

 ### Pushing to main

-1. create a pull-request from from development branch to main branch
+1. Create a pull-request from development branch to main branch
 2. 2 or more coworkers have to approve the pull-request
-3. merge the pull-request
+3. Merge the pull-request